dhuppenkothen/machine-learning-tutorial/_episodes/08_logisticregression.md

 which we can then use as input into the logistic function in the same way we've done above.
 Here, $$a_1$$ and $$a_2$$ are now two different parameters, which need to be estimated simultaneously.

-This is a bit harder to represent visually, because we have added a dimension (so our resulting plot would have to be three-dimesional).
+This is a bit harder to represent visually, because we have added a dimension.
 Instead of plotting feature versus outcome we are going to plot feature versus feature, where I've used different colours and symbols for the different classes.
 Instead of plotting the predictions as we've done above, I'm also going to set the threshold for decision between the classes at 0.5, and plot the $$\sigma(z) = 0.5$$ contour.
 This is, for this case, the _decision boundary_.